peasant98/Bebop-Autonomy-Vision/README.md

 - `csci_dronet.py` - This Python file serves as an easy way to send publish (in ROS) to one of three topics.
 Requires `argparse`, `std_msgs`, and `rospy`, if you haven't installed them already.
 Usage will be detailed in a later section.

-- `robotics.py` - This Python file runs the SSD-300 object detection model in real time.
+- `bebop_object_detection.py` - This Python file runs the SSD-300 object detection model in real time.
 Its usage will also be detailed in a later section.
 This requires:
   - `torch` - link [here](https://pytorch.org/get-started/locally/)
   - `torchvision`
   - `ros_numpy`- link [here](https://github.com/eric-wieser/ros_numpy)
   - `torch2trt` - link, as well as good installation steps, [here](https://github.com/NVIDIA-AI-IOT/torch2trt)

+- `bebop_semantic_segmentation.py` - This Python runs the DeepLabv3 semantic segmentation model in real time (not as fast as the object detection model).
+Usage will be detailed later.
+It requires the same packages as `bebop_object_detection.py`.

 ## Building the Code